Cremation cost in Australia: a modern crematorium among native gardens

 The difference between a $4,000 cremation with service and a $10,000 one is largely driven by the professional service fee, the coffin choice, and the venue.
 A standard timber coffin ($800 to $3,000) replaces the basic cardboard coffin.
 A chapel or church adds $275 to $750.
 A celebrant adds $300 to $660.

-• Wellington Dam, Salvos Funerals, Morleys Funerals, and Rosemary Funeral Services offer cremation-with-service packages in the $3,390 to $7,000 range.
+Example providers.
+At the time of our research (June 2026), providers including Wellington Dam, Salvos Funerals, Morleys Funerals and Rosemary Funeral Services advertised cremation-with-service packages in the $3,390 to $7,000 range.
+Corporate brands such as White Lady and Guardian tend to sit at the upper end.

 Tier 3: Memorial-only service (ashes already in hand)